-Our systems are subject to damage from certain factors such as: power outages, computer and telecommunications failures, computer viruses, security breaches (through cyber attacks by computer hackers and sophisticated organizations), and catastrophic events such as earthquakes, fires, and hurricanes.
+Our systems are subject to damage from certain factors such as: power outages, computer and telecommunications failures, computer viruses, security breaches (through cyber attacks by computer hackers and sophisticated organizations in an attempt to expose, damage, alter, destabilize, destroy, remove to gain unauthorized access or take control), and catastrophic events such as earthquakes, fires, and hurricanes.
 The Company is prepared with system backups to face many of the possible failures that could occur in the systems, since it has specialized backups and technicians to solve the problems.
 However, the Company cannot guarantee that the controls and backups it has are sufficient to stop any of these situations, so we cannot totally rule out that the Company's operations or profitability will not be affected in the future by an event of this nature.